finkusuma-dev/fem-newbie-product-preview-card/README.md

 - **autoprefixer**: Automatically add browser prefixes to CSS properties (_postcss_ plugin).
 - **cssnano**: Compress CSS (_postcss_ plugin).

+> [!NOTE]
-**Note**: You can install them one by one, or install them all at once by listing all the package names separated by a space, ex: `npm install --save-dev package1 package2 package3`.
+> You can install them one by one, or install them all at once by listing all the package names separated by spaces.
+Example: `npm install --save-dev package1 package2 package3`.

 Once installed, there will be this code in the _package.json_ file.